VidyaSinha/VidyaSinha/README.md

 ## 🌟 About Me
-- 🎓 **Co-Chair of Young Indians (Yi) & College Chair of Masoom** at the Yi Executive Committee Leadership Academy.

 - 🔭 I’m currently working on improving my skills in **Machine Learning** and **Web Development**.
 - 💡 Open to new opportunities and collaborations in tech and open-source projects.
 - 💼 I’m actively building projects to expand my knowledge and showcase my work.